bvic23/VinceRP/README.md

 ```

 ###mapAll
-The `mapAll` is a special version of map which operates on [Try<T>](https://github.com/bvic23/VinceRP/blob/master/vincerp/Common/Util/Try.swift), the underlying monad if you want to handle Failures in some special way.
+`mapAll` is a special version of map which operates on [Try<T>](https://github.com/bvic23/VinceRP/blob/master/vincerp/Common/Util/Try.swift), the underlying monad if you want to handle Failures in some special way.

 Let's say we would like to have an error if division by zero is happening: